usc-isi-i2/kgtk/docs/transform/remove_columns.md

 !!! note
     The output file should still have required columns (`id` for a KGTK node file, (`node1`, `label`, `node2`) for a KGTK edge file).
-This requirement may be disabled with the expert option `--mode=NONE`, but the output file will not be a valid KGTK edge file.
+This requirement may be disabled with the expert option `--mode=NONE`, but the output file will not be a valid KGTK node or edge file.

 !!! note
     [`kgtk reorder-columns --trim`](https:../reorder_columns) may be used as an alternative to `kgtk remove-columns`.